tryton/tryton/doc/index.rst

 * Warehouse

-  Warehouses are meta-locations which define input, storage and output locations.
+  Warehouses are meta-locations which define input, storage, picking and output locations.
 These locations are all of type Storage.
 Input and Output are locations where incoming an outgoing product are temporally stored awaiting transportation.
 The storage location is often the biggest location where products are stored for middle or long periods of time.
+The picking location is optionally where the products are picked by the customer shipment otherwise the storage location is used.

 * Customer